junxit/us-congress-bills-112/metadata.md

 - 2012-07-30 — Placed on the Union Calendar, Calendar No. 452.
 - 2012-07-30 — Reported by the Committee on House Administration.
 H. Rept.
 112-628.
 - 2012-07-30 — Reported by the Committee on House Administration.
 H. Rept.
 112-628.
+- 2012-09-10 — Considered under suspension of the rules. (consideration: CR H5743-5744)
+- 2012-09-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+406.
+- 2012-09-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-10 — Mr. Lungren, Daniel E. moved to suspend the rules and pass the bill.
+- 2012-09-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5743)
+- 2012-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5743)